-In order to estimate market typical rents for buildings in the Downtown Office inventory for 2023 valuation, only new leases and lease renewals commencing within a 3 year period prior to the valuation date have been considered.
-Lease step ups have not been used to derive the market typical rents as a large enough dataset is provided by the new and renewal leases.
+In order to estimate market typical rents for buildings in the Downtown Office inventory for 2025 valuation, only new leases and lease renewals commencing within a 3 year period prior to the valuation date have been considered.
+Lease step ups have not been used to derive the market typical rents for 2025.

 The City determines typical market rents for a full office floor.
 If a lease rate includes more than one unit on the same floor, or if a tenant has expanded into an additional unit on the same floor, the size of the units are combined into one rent for the floor/space occupied.
 If a rental rate includes an area on more than one floor, the rent is analyzed on a per floor basis.
-This is supported by the Alberta Assessors' Association, Practicing Assessment in Alberta Handbook (PAAH): Office Buildings Valuation Guide, (2016), at p.19
+This is supported by the Alberta Assessors' Association, Practicing Assessment in Alberta Handbook (PAAH): Office Buildings Valuation Guide, (2016), at p.19.